JuanDuz/Raffle-smart-contract/README.md

 # Raffle smart contract

+Users can enter the raffle with a fee, every raffle interval a winner from the players will be selected and get the ether.

 ## Project overview

-The objective of this project was to learn foundry and oracle interaction with Chainlink.
+The objective of this project was to learn oracle interaction with Chainlink.

 Using chainlink VRF & Chainlink automation.

-- Chainlink VRF -> Randomness
+- Chainlink VRF -> Randomness (In order to get a winner)
-- Chainlink automation -> Time based trigger
+- Chainlink automation -> Time based trigger (In order to continously pick a winner from participants)

 ## Use cases